nimajalali/ansible-rethinkdb/README.md

 [Ansible](http://www.ansibleworks.com/) playbook for [RethinkDB](http://rethinkdb.com/).

 Supports single node and clustered configurations.
 Also has support for ssh tunneling, using autossh, between nodes.
-Works with Centos 6 x86_64.
+Works with 32-bit and 64-bit CentOS 6.

 Usage Prereqs
 ================